Estate agents, in general, do help in making the buying/selling process of your property more convenient.

 2. Keep Your Budget Info Personal

-Don’t let the agent’s personal agenda become part for your deal, seeing as it will not count in your benefit.
+Don't let the agent's personal agenda become part of your deal, seeing as it will not count to your benefit.
 Consider valuing your house beforehand, so you know what you’re dealing with.

 3. Fake Bids for a Higher Price